 The brachial plexus is a network of nerves running from your neck to your armpit, controlling the feeling and movement in your arms and hands.

 Brachial plexus nerve injuries can occur when the arm is pulled or stretched with great force or when the nerves are cut or torn.
 Minor brachial plexus injuries may occur during contact sports, where they’re often referred to as “stingers.”
 This feels like a burning sensation or an electric shock running down your arm.
 They usually also lead to numbness or weakness.
 These symptoms usually only last for a few minutes, but for some people the symptoms last for days or longer.

-AHN’s Center for Brachial Plexus Injuries is home to some of the country’s leading hand surgeons.
+AHN’s Center for Brachial Plexus Injuries is home to some of the country’s leading upper extremity surgeons.
 We performed the region’s first nerve transfer procedure to repair severe nerve damage.
-A patient with no sensation in her arm was able to return to her favorite pastime of painting after undergoing this procedure.
-Read Linda Clark's story.
+A patient with no movement in her elbow and shoulder was able to return to her favorite pastime of painting after undergoing this procedure.

 Highlights of our program include:

 Nerve damage in the brachial plexus affects the communication between the nerves and the brain.
 Our hand surgeons perform sophisticated procedures to reestablish the brain-nerve connection.

 d surgery is often the first step in your care journey.
 Additional treatments, such as occupational therapy, help you prevent joint stiffness and build strength as you recover.
 Our team includes certified hand therapists who deliver focused care to help you achieve exceptional results.
 Find out more about orthopaedic physical therapy.